robiulrafi/Azure-ML-Engineer-Nanodegree-Project-Portfolio/project_2/README.md

 **Dataset Registration**:
 The following code snippet shows how the workflow registers the  [Bank Marketing](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) dataset in the Azure ML studio.
-# Try to load the dataset from the Workspace.
-Otherwise, create it from the file
-# NOTE: update the key to match the dataset name
 ```python
 found = False
 key = "BankMarketing Dataset"